 In determining the need for a valuation allowance, the Company reviewed both positive and negative evidence pursuant to the requirements of ASC 740, Income Taxes, including current and historical results of operations, future income projections, and potential tax planning strategies.
-A significant piece of objective negative evidence evaluated was the cumulative loss incurred over the three-year period ended December 31, 2022.
+A significant piece of objective negative evidence evaluated was the cumulative loss incurred over the four-year period ended December 31, 2023.
 Such objective evidence limits the ability to consider other subjective evidence such as its projections for future growth.
-On the basis of this evaluation, as of December 31, 2022, a valuation allowance of \$21.3 million has been recorded, which reflects an increase in the valuation allowance of \$9.9 million for the year ended December 31, 2022.
+On the basis of this evaluation, as of December 31, 2022, a valuation allowance of \$21.2 million has been recorded, which reflects an increase in the valuation allowance of \$9.9 million for the year ended December 31, 2022.
+As of December 31, 2023, a valuation allowance of \$39.3 million has been recorded, which reflects an increase in the valuation allowance of \$18.1 million for the year ended December 31, 2023.

-As of December 31, 2022, the Company had gross federal net operating loss carryforwards of approximately \$2.1 million, which can be carried forward indefinitely, and state net operating loss carryforwards of \$6.8 million, which begin to expire in 2038.
+As of December 31, 2022 and 2023, the Company had gross federal net operating loss carryforwards of approximately \$2.1 million and \$2.0 million, respectively, which can be carried forward indefinitely, and state net operating loss carryforwards of \$6.8 million and \$3.7 million, respectively, which begin to expire in 2039.
 Net operating losses and tax credit carryforwards may become subject to an annual limitation in the event of certain cumulative changes in the ownership interest of significant shareholders over a three-year period in excess of 50%, as defined under Sections 382 and 383 of the Internal Revenue Code, respectively, as well as similar state provisions.
 This could limit the amount of tax attributes that can be utilized annually to offset future taxable income or tax liabilities.
 The amount of the annual limitation is determined based on the value of the Company immediately prior to the ownership change.
 Subsequent ownership changes may further affect the limitation in future years.
-The Company has performed a preliminary Section 382 analysis and based on this analysis, it estimates that approximately \$0.2 million of its federal R&D credits will expire unutilized and has therefore removed them from the deferred tax asset and related carryforward disclosures as of December 31, 2022.
+The Company has performed a preliminary Section 382 analysis through December 31, 2022 and based on this analysis, approximately \$0.2 million of its federal R&D credits will expire unutilized and has therefore removed them from the deferred tax asset and related carryforward disclosures as of December 31, 2022.
+No further Section 382 analysis was performed for 2023 as the Company does not expect any limitation relating to ownership change due to the increased valuation of the Company.